OttoChu/Hunter-Vs-Prey/README.md

     - This ability can be used once per game.

 - Spotter
-    - Reveals a 11x11 area around the Hunter instead of the normal 5x5 in Fog of War game mode.
+    - Reveals an 11x11 area around the Hunter instead of the normal 5x5 in Fog of War game mode.
     - This ability can be used 3 times per game.
     - This ability can only be used in Fog of War mode.
 (If Fog of War is off, this ability will turn Fog of War **ON**)